Finding a funded course

 Jobs and training needs

 The funded course list has been used to create regional Jobs and training needs reports.
-These reports will assist training providers to better align their proposed delivery in 2017 with the stated objectives of
+These reports will assist training providers to better align their proposed delivery in 2017 with the stated objectives of Skills First.

 For more information, see: